smucclaw/internal_docs/docs/current_system/codebase/index.md

 The monadic parser is slow.
 Profiling it with a flame graph shows that a great deal of time is spent backtracking.
 The parser does a bunch of lookahead and other work to deal with indentation.
 BNFC has native support for "layout rule" logic.
 In this parser, we hacked up an emulation of indentation-as-parenthesis, which doesn't work very well.
+There is also a homegrown tracing engine that spits out megabytes of logging info to help figure out what the parser is thinking.

 [Many test
 cases](https://github.com/smucclaw/dsl/blob/main/lib/haskell/natural4/test/Parsing/megaparsing/)